Introduction#

 Test result:

-By implementing one function after another and combining them all together, we have created a neural network that can classify handwritten digits.
+By implementing each function one by one and finally putting them all together, we have created a neural network capable of classifying handwritten digits.

 When we input this image:

-and run the program, we get the result:
+After running the program, we obtained our result:

-This project of implementing handwritten digit recognition using RISC-V has improved my ability to write assembly language and has also honed my skills in writing test code.
-It's particularly interesting that after implementing simple functions like dot product and matrix multiplication, we can create a powerful neural network.
-It's very fulfilling.
+This project of handwriting digit recognition using RISC-V has improved my ability to write assembly language and also honed my skills in writing test code.
+It is particularly interesting that after writing simple functions like vector dot product and matrix multiplication, we can implement a powerful neural network, which is very fulfilling.

-Lastly, I would like to mention the grading system at Berkeley, where exams account for 40% of the grade, divided into three parts, which allows for checking the learning progress at different stages instead of cramming right before the final exam.
-The four interesting projects (assembly handwritten digit recognition, designing our own CPU, etc.) account for 40% of the grade, and the remaining 20% is for homework, labs, and attendance.
+Lastly, I want to express my thoughts on Berkeley's grading system.
+The exam accounts for 40% of the grade, spread over three instances, which can effectively assess learning progress at different stages rather than cramming before the final week.
+Four interesting projects (assembly handwriting recognition, designing your own CPU, etc.) account for 40%, while homework and attendance account for 20%.
 It's diverse and interesting, which is great.